juliaguida/oystercard/pills/cucumber.md

 **Given** describes the internal state of the program before you do something, **When** is what you're doing to it, and **Then** is what it's like just after the action occurs.
-You're doing similar things in Rspec, but less explicitly.
+You're doing similar things in RSpec, but less explicitly.

 **Given**, **When** and **Then** are *keywords* for Cucumber, as are **And** and **But**.
 They all mean the same things - they tell Cucumber to make a new test